-Music and Drama are an integral part of the school’s curriculum and are vital elements in ensuring that pupils leaving Clifton Lodge can be said to be educated, in its fullest sense.
+Additional, Music, Drama and Dance are offered to support the school’s curriculum and are vital elements in ensuring that pupils leaving Clifton Lodge can be said to be educated, in its fullest sense.
 Along with Art and Sport, these subjects are often important indicators used by senior schools when selecting pupils for entry.

 We have a thriving choir at Clifton Lodge.
 Pupils from Year 2 can audition to be part of the choir at the start of the academic year.
 Being part of the choir requires a commitment to learn the songs, attend rehearsals and all the performances.

 There are choir rehearsals each Wednesday and Friday lunchtime in term-time.

 The choir cover a wide ranging repertoire of songs and styles from classical, baroque, folk, pop, blues etc… and enjoy singing in three part harmonies as well as in unison and accapella.
 They perform at many of the school events and festivals throughout the year such as Harvest and Remembrance assemblies, the Christmas carol concert, the Spring concert and Speech day.